cghr-toronto/public/covid/README.md

 ## COVID-19 data in this repository

-Currently, the COVID-19 related data can be found in our [data repository](https://github.com/cghr-toronto/covid-data).
+Currently, COVID-19 related data can be found in our [data repository](https://github.com/cghr-toronto/covid-data).

 **Note**: The data in our repository will be updated twice a weeek for the duration of the global pandemic.